-Kelda’s taking on the 3,000 mile challenge with the aim of raising hope in young people facing physical or mental trauma, and to raise awareness about relevant support available.
+Kelda took on the 3,000 mile challenge with the aim of raising hope in young people facing physical or mental trauma, and to raise awareness about relevant support available.

-Kelda also aims to raise over £50,000 for Climbing Out, the charity she set up in 2010 that runs 5 day outdoor activity programmes aimed at rebuilding confidence and self esteem in young people facing life changing injury, illness or trauma.
+Kelda has also raised over £50,000 for Climbing Out, the charity she set up in 2010 that runs 5 day outdoor activity programmes aimed at rebuilding confidence and self esteem in young people facing life changing injury, illness or trauma.
 You can see more about Climbing Out at http://climbingout.org.uk/ Kelda says “I’ve been on a huge journey myself since my own life changing injury in 2002: a journey that’s included being a member of the GB Paracanoe Squad, setting up the charity Climbing Out, and summiting Aconcagua, the highest peak in South America.
-I now want to support others to find the same confidence and self belief that I’ve found through my journey... and that’s why I’m going to row the Atlantic!”
+I wanted to motivate others to find the same confidence and self belief that I found through my journey... and that’s why I decided to row the Atlantic!”

 This really has been something special.
 We firmly believe that so many young people have connected and been inspired by Row to Raise...

 "I'm going to follow your lead and get out there and do stuff" - Meg